kavynabel/iliwycmbd_streamlit/README.md

 ```
 pip install streamlit
 ```

-- Create a python file in the work folder called streamlit.py
+- In the work folder through the iliwycmbd_streamlit folder, open the iris_app.py file

-In that file write this code to import streamlit:
+In that file write this code to import streamlit under the written comment:

 ```
 import streamlit as st
 ```

-Let's put a title to our app and launch it.
+Let's put a title in our app and launch it.
 Write this code

 ```
 st.title("This is my streamlit app")